Lidköpings AIK

 Lidköpings AIK, full name Lidköpings Allmänna Idrottsklubb, abbreviated LAIK, is a sports club in Lidköping, Sweden, mainly concentrated on playing bandy.
 The team colours are red and white.
-The club was founded in 1968 by the merger of two bandy clubs in Lidköping, to create a good local competitor to Villa BK.
+The club was founded in 1968 by the merger of two bandy clubs in Lidköping, Sjödalens IK and Wästerlunds IK, to create a good local competitor to Villa BK.

 The club has played in the second level bandy league in Sweden, Allsvenskan, since the start of the present Allsvenskan in 2007.